folio-org/stripes/doc/settings-and-preferences.md

 The only immediate requirement on the part of Stripes modules is that they be able to supply a preferences component, much as they presently have the option of supplying a settings component.
 Some modules will supply settings, some will supply preferences, some will supply both and some will supply neither.

-Much code will likely be shared between the existing settings components and the new preferences compoments -- in particular, [the `<Settings>` component from stripes-components](https://github.com/folio-org/stripes-components/tree/master/lib/Settings), though this will need minor tweaking: it presently includes the hardwired caption "Module Settings" and the hardwired path `/settings`, both of which will need to be modified when used in a preferences context.
+Much code will likely be shared between the existing settings components and the new preferences components -- in particular, [the `<Settings>` component from stripes-components](https://github.com/folio-org/stripes-components/tree/master/lib/Settings), though this will need minor tweaking: it presently includes the hardwired caption "Module Settings" and the hardwired path `/settings`, both of which will need to be modified when used in a preferences context.

 Stripes-core will need extending to pick up preferences components from the modules it loads, as well as settings components, and to furnish a top-level preferences page.
 Again, much code will likely be re-used from the existing settings support.

 ### How should a module supply a preferences component?

 At present, Stripes modules export a single component.
 This component is used as the main-page application; but when stripes-core needs the module's settings it renders the same component with the `showSettings` property set true.
-The top-level component then delegates to settings component, as for example in [this code from the Users app](https://github.com/folio-org/ui-users/blob/b2fd005df27f58630c4b0651729b719b1fd33e0b/index.js#L36-L38).
+The top-level component then delegates to the settings component, as for example in [this code from the Users app](https://github.com/folio-org/ui-users/blob/b2fd005df27f58630c4b0651729b719b1fd33e0b/index.js#L36-L38).

 The simplest way to extend this schema to support a preferences component would be to have stripes-core pass an analogous `showPreferences` property.
 This would work just fine.